 The important bit being that OO is one of the main “sizes” for UK model trains, it’s ideal for teenagers and up, and for which there are lots of the accessories just mentioned.
 It’s also Hornby — the main OO size model railway manufacturer in the UK — so the trains are well made and should last.

-If you’re looking to buy this Hornby set as a gift or to treat yourself, I’d also recommend one or more of these books on model railways.
+If you’re looking to buy this Hornby set as a gift or to treat yourself, I’d also recommend one or more of these must read books for model railway beginners.
 I’ve picked these the guides, tutorials and introductions to the hobby and all are highly recommended to help you get started.